Bereyziat-Development/fastapi-template/DEPLOY.md

 ```
 You probably will have to add this new server to the list of known hosts.
 Just type 'yes' when the command line ask you about this.

+>[!TIP]
-IMPORTANT: This step can differ depending on your provider.
+This step can differ depending on your provider.
 For example with Digital Ocean you will not have to set up your SSH connection as it will be already configured for you directly on Digital Ocean dashboard.

 ### Update your server